platformsh/platformsh-docs/docs/src/gettingstarted/developing/dev-environments/download-code.md

 If you have already [pushed your code](/gettingstarted/introduction/own-code/_index.md) to Platform.sh, then you should already have a local repository that you can build from.

-Otherwise, it will be necessary to download a local copy of your project first.
+Otherwise, you need to download a local copy of your project first.

 {{< asciinema src="videos/asciinema/local-copy.cast" >}}